-Should I take a Language?
+Should I take Spanish?

-By taking a language at GCSE you will have amazing skills and a valuable talent that is applicable to almost everything you do.
-A language GCSE builds on what you have already learnt in Years 7, 8 and 9 and you probably know more than you think.
-Language classes are fun and interactive and you cover things at a slightly quicker pace, but this is good as you will easily notice the improvements that you make in your foreign language.
-Plus, by taking a language GCSE, you don't just learn the language, you get to find out about other people, countries and cultures so it really is an interesting and varied subject.
+By taking Spanish at GCSE you will have amazing skills and a valuable talent that is applicable to almost everything you do.
+The Spanish GCSE builds on what you have already learnt in Years 7, 8 and 9 and you probably know more than you think.
+Spanish classes are fun and interactive and you cover things at a slightly quicker pace, but this is good as you will easily notice the improvements that you make in your foreign language.
+Plus, by taking Spanish GCSE, you don't just learn the language, you get to find out about other people, countries and cultures so it really is an interesting and varied subject.